jeremybernstein/ReaScripts/MIDI/MIDIUtils/Readme.txt

     MIDI_CountEvts: provide a count of take events by type.

     Arguments:
-      take: the MediaItem_Take* provided by REAPER
+      MediaItem_Take take: the MediaItem_Take provided by REAPER

     Return values:
       boolean rv: true if successful, false otherwise